Oklahoma senators split on debt ceiling bill

 People are also reading…

 The all-Republican Oklahoma delegation split 3-2 when the House passed the agreement Wednesday night.
 Reps.
-Kevin Hern and Josh Brecheen voted against the measure, Reps.
-Frank Lucas, Stephanie Bice and Tom Cole in favor.
+Kevin Hern and Josh Brecheen voted against the measure; Reps.
+Frank Lucas, Stephanie Bice and Tom Cole were in favor.

 "Today’s vote to responsibly raise the debt ceiling and enact significant spending cuts saves American families and the U.S. economy from severe economic hardship,” said Lucas, whose 3rd District includes northwest Tulsa.
 “Our national debt stands at $31.8 trillion, a symptom of Washington’s fiscal irresponsibility.
 The Fiscal Responsibility Act includes important polices and reforms that will cut spending and strengthen our economy, a necessary step to ultimately put our fiscal house in order.”